Riemannian foliations and quasifolds: Review of Riemannian foliations

-We use Molono's sheaf to define Killing Riemannian foliations. \begin{defn} We say a Riemannian foliation $(M, \mathcal{F})$ is \textbf{Killing}, if its Molino sheaf $\mathbf{C}(M, \mathcal{F})$ is globally constant. \end{defn} It follows immediately from Molino's structure theory that: \begin{prop}[{\cite[Proposition 5.5]{Mo88}}] If $M$ is simply-connected, then any Riemannian foliation $(M, \mathcal{F})$ must be a Killing foliation. \end{prop} Let $(M, \mathcal{F})$ be a complete Killing foliation.
+Let $(M, \mathcal{F})$ be a complete Killing foliation.
 Then its structure Lie algebra $\mathfrak{g}$ is abelian; moreover, there is a natural transverse isometric $\mathfrak{g}$-action on $(M, \mathcal{F})$.
 The argument used in \cite[Proposition 3.3.4]{LS20} can be adapted to prove the following result.

 \begin{prop} Let $(M, \mathcal{F})$ be a complete Killing foliation, and let $X$ be a foliated closed submanifold of $M$.
 Then $X$ admits a $\mathfrak{g}$-invariant tubular neighbourhood $\phi: NX \hookrightarrow M$. \end{prop}